-Australia’s population might be aging, but not the boards of ASX 200 companies.
-Our analysis of Directors on Australia’s top ASX 200 companies shows the average age is falling and Directors under 40 years are becoming a more popular choice for Boards.
+Australia’s population might be ageing, but not the Boards of the ASX 200.
+According to analysis undertaken by law firm Corrs Chambers Westgarth, the average age of Directors on Australia’s top ASX 200 companies is falling and Directors under 40 years of age are becoming a more popular choice for Boards.

 Five years ago almost three quarters of directors on ASX 200 Boards were 60 years of over.
 But this has dropped to just over half (57 per cent).

-Younger directors are replacing older directors as they retire.
-Our research into 200 ASX-leading Boards found that while the majority of Directors are still aged 50 and over, the surprising statistic is that the proportion of Directors under 50 years has doubled since 2009.
+Lumsden and fellow Corrs corporate advisory partner Lizzie Knight have conducted analysis into the dynamics and make-up of 200 leading Boards.
+They found that while the majority of Directors are still aged 50 and over, the surprising statistic is that the proportion of Directors under 50 years has doubled since 2009.

 Information technology, healthcare, financials and utilities companies have the youngest boards while at the other end of the scale energy, industrials and real estate companies have the most directors aged 60 and over.